JihongGan/networking-notes/networking.md

   * What does it take to build a social networking protocol?

 ## References
-* [KR] *Computer Networking: A Top-Down Approach, 8th Edition*, Kurose and Ross, 2020.
+* [KR20] *Computer Networking: A Top-Down Approach, 8th Edition*, Kurose and Ross, 2020.
-* [PD] *Computer Networks: A Systems Approach, 6th Edition*, Peterson and Davie, 2021.
+* [PD21] *Computer Networks: A Systems Approach, 6th Edition*, Peterson and Davie, 2021.

 # Computer Networks and the internet
 ![](figures/2023-01-12-17-30-31.png)